AcademySoftwareFoundation/OpenColorIO/GOVERNANCE.md

 To nominate a new Committer, open an issue in the OCIO repository, with a summary of the nominee's contributions.

-If there are no objections raised by any Committers one week after the issue is opened, the nomination will be considered as accepted.
+If there are no objections raised by any Committers two weeks after the issue is opened, the nomination will be considered as accepted.
 Should there be any objections against the nomination, the TSC is responsible for working with the individuals involved and finding a resolution.
 The nomination must be approved